GNavarroSV/task-project/README.md

 # task-project
-small app to manage tasks and asigned people to them
+small app to manage tasks and asign people to them